howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

 Now it's time to provide the connection string that Prisma can use to connect to PostgreSQL.
-Remember that inside the `schema.prisma` fileyou defined the connection string environment variable as `DATABASE_URL`.
+Remember that inside the `schema.prisma` file you defined the connection string environment variable as `DATABASE_URL`.

 <Instruction>